raquelsilva/programming_for_teens/docs/README.md

 <h1>Studying interactively with Python</h1>

 Lessons based on the Cambridge lower secondary curriculum for teenagers from 11 up to 15 years old.
+To access the lessons click on the links bellow or download the notebooks.

 <div>
   <ul>